English (ENG)

 An advanced course stressing techniques and methods of feature writing.
 Writing assignments include profiles, human interest, news, and television documentary.

-Course Rotation: NYC: Spring - Odd years.
+Course Rotation: NYC: Spring, Odd Years.
+PLV: Fall.

 Prerequisites: This course does not have a prerequisite.